prodesk98/LinkedGist/README.md

 - Relevant **background information** or connections to related topics
 - Suggestions for **further exploration**

-All responses are returned in **Portuguese**, making it ideal for Brazilian and Portuguese-speaking professionals.
+All responses are returned in the selected language.

 ## 🛠️ Installation (Development)